kirjavascript/TetrisGYM/README.md

 Reintroduces the 'wait screens', intended for use in qualifiers where the the player would otherwise gain a time advantage skipping the rocket, legal and title screens.

+Qual mode additionally reintroduces the end-game curtain, and the black-screen pause.
+With that, qual mode makes TetrisGYM friendly to post processor tools like [NestrisChamps](https://github.com/timotheeg/nestrischamps), which are otherwise not able to determine game over events, and are confused by the pause text which they interpret as blocks on the field.

 ## PAL Mode

 Dictate if the NTSC or PAL gameplay mechanics should be used.
 Should automatically detect region, but can be manually overwritten otherwise.